Noderrxyz/noderr-landing/WHITEPAPER_AUDIT.md

 **Landing Page**: ❌ No mention of fees or institutional share class.

-**Impact**: HIGH - This is what makes Noderr competitive with traditional hedge funds.
+**Impact**: HIGH - This is what makes Noderrrr competitive with traditional hedge funds.

 **Fix Required**: Add section explaining fee structure and alignment with Numerai ($500M JPMorgan-backed fund).